-No member of the Officers-Directors Compensation Committee was at any time during 2011 an officer or employee of PPG or any of our subsidiaries nor is any such person a former officer of PPG or any of our subsidiaries.
-In addition, no "compensation committee interlocks" existed during 2011.
-For information concerning Related Person Transactions involving members of the Officers-Directors Compensation Committee, see "Corporate Governance-Certain Relationships and Related Transactions" on page 13.
+No member of the Officers-Directors Compensation Committee was at any time during 2012 an officer or employee of PPG or any of our subsidiaries nor is any such person a former officer of PPG or any of our subsidiaries.
+In addition, no "compensation committee interlocks" existed during 2012.
+For information concerning Related Person Transactions involving members of the Officers-Directors Compensation Committee, see "Corporate Governance - Certain Relationships and Related Transactions" on pages 14 through 15.